 - Campus social life isn’t as robust as at a university.

-Florida is one of the first states to guarantee that if you graduate with an associate degree, you’re guaranteed to be a junior when you transfer to a Florida university.
+Florida is one of the first states to pledge that if you graduate with an associate degree, you’re guaranteed to be a junior when you transfer to a Florida university.
 All of your hard-earned credits transfer, not a single one lost.

 The problem is, not all states have any incentive for community college students to transfer.
 In fact, it’s very often quite the opposite due to the loss of earned credits during a transfer.
 It deters students from going on to further their education beyond the associate degree.